L1Cafe/Configuring-SSH/server/OpenSSH.md

 ## Encryption

 OpenSSH ships by default with RSA, DSA, ECDSA and ED25519 keys.
 Because DSA is not considered a good option and ECDSA is an NSA implementation, the best choice is to only allow ED25519 keys.
 This does come with a drawback, though.
-Some SSH clients don't yet support ED25519, but a 4096 RSA bit key should suffice, so, to disable only DSA and ECDSA and leave RSA for backwards compatibility purposes, comment the respective lines, like this:
+Some SSH clients don't yet support ED25519, but a 4096 RSA bit key should suffice, so, to disable only DSA and ECDSA and leave RSA for backwards compatibility purposes, comment (or delete) the respective lines, like this:

 ```
 HostKey /etc/ssh/ssh_host_rsa_key